UstadMobile/UstadMobile/README.md

 * __Step 5: Build/run the Android and/or web client version__ : see [app-android](app-android/) for the
 Android app, [app-react](app-react/) for the web app.

-## Contributing

-Contributions are welcome!
-If you're unsure about anything, please create an issue and label it as a question.

-* __Localization__ - Localization is done using on our [Weblate project](https://hosted.weblate.org/projects/ustad-mobile/).
- Please register on Weblate and then [create an issue](https://github.com/UstadMobile/UstadMobile/issues/new) with the subject "Localization - language name" and let us know what language you would like to translate into.
-We can then give you permission to start translating!
-* __Feature requests__ - Let us know what features you would like to see.
-[Create an issue](https://github.com/UstadMobile/UstadMobile/issues/new) and label it as a feature request.
- * __Bug reports__ - this project is written primarily in Kotlin as a Kotlin Multiplatform.
-You can [create an issue](https://github.com/UstadMobile/UstadMobile/issues/new) or even send us a pull request.
- * __Code contributions__ - we welcome pull requests.
-Please ensure your contribution is readable, follows existing patterns and provides the required tests.

 ### Code structure